llvm/llvm-lnt/docs/profiles.rst

 ``/tmp/my_profile.lntprof`` is now an LNT profile in a space-efficient binary form.
 To prepare it to be sent via JSON, we must base-64 encode it::

-  base64 -i /tmp/my_profile.lntprof -o /tmp/my_profile.txt
+  base64 -i /tmp/my_profile.lntprof > /tmp/my_profile.txt

 Now we just need to add it to the report.
 Profiles look similar to hashes in that they are samples with string data::